-OFAC investigations are often triggered as a result of:
+An OFAC investigation is often triggered as a result of:

 • Reports that are generated by U.S. Financial Institutions which have blocked or rejected a transaction based on a suspected sanctions violation